-Corporate criminal charges can cover a wide range.
+Corporate criminal charges and corporate crimes can cover a wide range.
 From charges against a corporation to criminal charges filed against an individual employee, such charges can have serious consequences.
 With so much at stake, it’s wise to contact an experienced attorney if you have been charged or are under investigation in Pennsylvania.

 At Mazzoni Karam Petorak & Valvano, our experienced Scranton white collar crime lawyers can work with you and make sure your rights are protected.
 Just because your company might have an attorney involved with the investigation does not mean that lawyer is looking out for your best interests.
 When you hire us, we work solely for you.

 Don’t underestimate the complexity of the investigation.
 The state and federal laws pursuant to such cases are complicated.
 In many cases, there’s a fine line between what’s legal and against the law.
 We can help protect your rights.
 We’re familiar with the legal intricacies involved in corporate investigations.

 What are common corporate investigations and corporate crimes in Pennsylvania?